alexindigo/install-peers-cli/README.md

 }
 ```

 Then run `yarn install-peers` (or `npm run install-peers`) to install `peer` dependencies of your project.
 It won't update lock files or modify package.json, keeping your setup pure and clean.
+Any other lifecycle script could be used depending on your use case.

 _You still may see "unmet peer dependency" warnings during regular install phase, due to installation flow of npm/yarn._